any-docs/css/content/guides/grid_layout/logical_values_and_writing_modes/index.md

 ### The strange order of values in the `grid-area` property

-You can use the {{cssxref("grid-area")}} property to specify all four lines of a grid area as one value.
-When people first encounter this, they are often surprised that the values do not follow the same order as the shorthand for {{cssxref("margin")}} – which runs clockwise: top, right, bottom, left.
+You can use the `grid-area` property to specify all four lines of a grid area as one value.
+When people first encounter this, they are often surprised that the values do not follow the same order as the shorthand for `margin` – which runs clockwise: top, right, bottom, left.

 The order of `grid-area` values is: